 Of particular interest to a philosopher is his conclusion.
 After an entire book on reason’s limitations, he meditates the definition of reason.
 While many definitions have been offered, Yanofsky settles on: “Reason is the set of processes or methodologies that do not lead to contradictions and falsehoods.“1 Processes that do not lead to contradictions and falsehoods are reasonable ones; whereas if we derive a falsehood or contradiction we overstepped the bounds of reason.

 Of course determining whether some idea or process is reasonable or steps over the limits of reason is hard to determine.
 At one time scientists believed in ether, phlogiston, phrenology and spontaneous generation.
 Often the problem lies in relying on intuition, which sometimes misleads.
 The earth may seem stationary and flat, but it is not; motion may seem independent of speed, but it is not.
 But what of dark energy, dark matter, string theory, supersummetry and the like?
-For now we don’t know if they have overstepped the bounds of reason, but as we learn more about reason and science we will hopefully find out.
+For now we don’t know if some theories have overstepped the bounds of reason, but as we learn more we will hopefully find out.

 THE DANGER OF GOING BEYOND REASON